-Six of the best insoles for running shoes, including inserts for flat feet, overpronation, and those experiencing shin splints or shin pain.
+Six of the best insoles for running, including inserts for flat feet, overpronation, and those experiencing shin pain.

 If you suffer from running fatigue or pain, a pair of running insoles may just be what you’ve been missing.
 Running insoles can be purchased over-the-counter and also online from specialist brands, designed to improve the comfort of your running shoes.

 Often, the insoles that come with regular running shoes don’t provide that extra support and comfort, with these being rather fragile and weak.
 A well-made pair of running insoles can even reduce pain in the plantar fascia, allowing those suffering from the common running injury, plantar fasciitis, to still train.

 However, there are different types of insole, with some designed specifically for overpronators (when your foot rolls inwards), underpronators, also known as supination (when your foot rolls outwards), and even insoles designed to reduce the pain of one of the most common running injuries, shin splints.

 In this article, we’ll highlight six of the best running insoles.
 We’ll also answer many questions you may have to make sure you choose the right orthotic for you.